01-edu/public/subjects/devops/cloud-design/README.md

 - Basic DevOps concepts and practices.
 - Familiarity with containerization and orchestration tools, such as Docker and Kubernetes.
 - Understanding of cloud platforms, such as AWS, Azure, or GCP.
-- Familiarity with Infrastructure as Code (IaC) tools, such as Terraform or CloudFormation.
+- Familiarity with Terraform as a Infrastructure as Code (IaC) tools.
 - Knowledge of monitoring and logging tools, such as Prometheus, Grafana, and ELK stack.

 > Any lack of understanding of the concepts of this project may affect the difficulty of future projects, take your time to understand all concepts.